-- ABANDONMENT: The cessation of a permitted activity in, or a permitted use of, a dwelling structure, or lot, other than that which would normally occur on a seasonal basis, and that has fallen into disrepair or is neglected in some way for a period of one year or longer. - ACCESS: A way of approaching or entering a property. - ACCESSORY BUILDING or ACCESSORY STRUCTURE: Any unattached subordinate building or structure, such as a private garage, which is incidental to that of the main building, located on the same lot with the main building, or any portion of the main building if that portion is occupied or devoted exclusively to an accessory use.
+ABANDONMENT: The cessation of a permitted activity in. or a permitted use of, a dwelling structure, or lot, other than that which would normally occur on a seasonal basis, and that has fallen into disrepair or is neglected in some way for a period of one year or longer.

+ACCESS: A way of approaching or entering a property.

+ACCESSORY BUILDING or ACCESSORY STRUCTURE:

+Any unattached subordinate building or structure, such as a private garage, which is incidental to that of the main building, located on the same lot with the main building, or any portion of the main building if that portion is occupied or devoted exclusively to an accessory use.
 This definition also includes OUTDOOR WOOD-FIRED HYDRONIC HEATERS: "OWHH".

-not limited to private garages, permanent storage sheds, playhouses, decks, porches and carports.
+ACCESSORY USE: Any use customarily incidental and subordinate to the main use of the premises but does not include residential occupation.
+These may include but are accessory buildings not limited to private garages, permanent storage sheds, playhouses, decks, porches and carports.